monero-project/monero-site/knowledge-base/developer-guides/wallet-rpc.md

 Outputs:

-* *address* - string; The 95-character hex address string of the monero-wallet-cli in session.
+* *address* - string; The 95-character hex address string of the monero-wallet-rpc in session.

 Example: